Best Home Loan Options in Australia (2026)

 7. Construction loan

-What it is: For building a new house.
+What it's: For building a new house.
 The loan is drawn down in stages as construction progresses.

 How it works: